Last updated on November 21st, 2022

 Also Read: Can Diabetics Eat Oranges?

-Another interesting method, especially for lovers of spicy flavours, is to preserve the berries in a process with brine and then use them as a condiment for meat or rice dishes.
+Another interesting method, especially for lovers of spicy flavors, is to preserve the berries in a process with brine and then use them as a condiment for meat or rice dishes.
 A few ingredients are needed: in addition to amla, you need to prepare half a kilo of salt, a few tablespoons of turmeric powder, red chili, and “asafoetida, a teaspoon of sesame oil and mustard seeds, and finally a few leaves of curry.

 The procedure is relatively simple and begins by washing and drying the gooseberries; in the meantime, a large pan is prepared to boil the water and add the berries first and then the salt and turmeric powder.